rook/rook/Documentation/Upgrade/rook-upgrade.md

 ### **3. Update Ceph CSI**

 !!! hint
-    If have not customized the CSI image versions, this is automatically updated.
+    This is automatically updated if custom CSI image versions are not set.

 !!! important
     The minimum supported version of Ceph-CSI is v3.8.0.

-If you have specified custom CSI images, we recommended you update to the latest Ceph-CSI drivers.
+Update to the latest Ceph-CSI drivers if custom CSI images are specified.
 See the [CSI Custom Images](../Storage-Configuration/Ceph-CSI/custom-images.md) documentation.

 !!! note